PavelGrigoryevDS/awesome-data-analysis/README.md

 - [Awesome Certificates](https://github.com/PanXProject/awesome-certificates) - A curated list of IT and developer certifications and learning resources.
 - [Awesome Tunneling](https://github.com/anderspitman/awesome-tunneling) - A list of ngrok alternatives and tunneling software.
 - [Anomaly Detection Resources](https://github.com/yzhao062/anomaly-detection-resources) - Books, papers, videos, and toolboxes related to anomaly detection.
+- [Awesome Claude Prompts](https://github.com/langgptai/awesome-claude-prompts) - Collection of powerful prompts for Anthropic's Claude AI.
+- [Awesome Linux](https://github.com/inputsh/awesome-linux) - Curated list of Linux applications, tools, and resources for users and developers.
+- [Awesome for Beginners](https://github.com/MunGell/awesome-for-beginners) - List of beginner-friendly projects for contributing to open-source software.

 [⬆ back to top](#contents)

 ---

 <a id="additional-resources"></a>

-## 🌐 Additional Resources
+## 🌐 Additional Resources and Tools

-A wide range of resources designed to facilitate learning, development, and exploration across different domains.
+A wide range of resources and tools designed to facilitate learning, development, and exploration across different domains.

 - [UC Berkeley - Data 8](https://github.com/data-8/textbook) - Course materials for the Data Science Foundations course.
+- [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Production-ready OCR toolkit with multilingual and document AI support.
 - [A collective list of free APIs](https://github.com/public-apis/public-apis) - A comprehensive list of free APIs for various purposes.
 - [arXiv.org](https://arxiv.org/) - A free distribution service and open-access archive for scholarly articles.
 - [Elicit](https://elicit.com/) - An AI research assistant that helps automate parts of literature review.
 - [500+ AI/ML/DL/NLP Projects](https://github.com/ashishpatel26/500-AI-Machine-learning-Deep-learning-Computer-vision-NLP-Projects-with-code) - A massive collection of AI and machine learning projects with code for learning and portfolios.
+- [Full Stack Fastapi Template](https://github.com/fastapi/full-stack-fastapi-template) - Full-stack template with FastAPI, React, and PostgreSQL.
 - [Kittl](https://www.kittl.com/) - Platform for creating and editing charts and data visualizations.
 - [Zasper](https://github.com/zasper-io/zasper) - High Performace IDE for Jupyter Notebooks.
 - [Sketch](https://www.sketch.com/) - Toolkit designed for designers, focusing on their workflow.
 - [Growth.Design](https://growth.design/) - A collection of product case studies and behavioral psychology insights for data-driven decision-making.

 [⬆ back to top](#contents)

 ---